NSCA CPT Study Guide

 The goals following a CVA accident are:

-Increase range of motion of the involved side.
+- Increase the range of motion of the involved side.

 Peripheral Vascular Disease

 These patients cannot typically walk for more than 2 or 5 minutes without stopping and resting.
-They have the ability to make really impressive gains with their programs.
+They can make really impressive gains with their programs.

 Exercise Guidelines for Clients With Peripheral Vascular Disease